ryan605/challenge/README.md

 It the gives total demerit points, and above 12 demerit points it outputs "lisence suspended"

 iii)Net salary calculator
-This program calculates the net salary
+This program calculates the total deductions,tax payable and payee also prompts user to enter their salary amount,contribution amount,NSSF and NHIF deductions.
+ "author": "Ryan Langat",
+  "license": "ISC",